Presidency of Jair Bolsonaro: Environment

+Defence

-In October 2019, Bolsonaro said that Brazil has stopped taking care of the Defense area, and needs to rearm.
+In October 2019, Bolsonaro said that Brazil has stopped taking care of its military and needs to rearm.
 He also said that "Brazil needs new armaments", and that "nobody wants an extremely bellicose Brazil", but that the country "needs to have the least deterrent power".

-In March 2021, Bolsonaro replaced his Defense Minister Fernando Azevedo e Silva with Walter Souza Braga Netto; the latter, like Bolsonaro, lionized the 1964–1985 military dictatorship in Brazil, unlike Silva.
+In March 2021, Bolsonaro replaced Fernando Azevedo e Silva with Walter Souza Braga Netto as defence minister; the latter, like Bolsonaro, lionized the 1964–1985 military dictatorship in Brazil, unlike Silva.
 A day later, the leaders of the army, air force, and navy all resigned.
 In April, Bolsonaro declared that the Brazilian armed forces would "go into the streets" if he ordered them.
 In mid-August, the military conducted a 10-minute tank parade in Brasília, with Bolsonaro in attendance.
 The parade had been held annually in the last 30 years, but tanks had never been sent to the capital before.
 The parade was only announced a day before, and it passed by the country's national congressional building, where lawmakers were due to vote on Bolsonaro's proposed election-related changes hours later.
 The lawmakers ultimately rejected the changes.